mark-naylor/Geophysical-Math-and-Comp-Methods-Solving-ODEs-Part-1/chapter2.md

 ---
-title       : Numerical solution to Coupled ODEs description : Insert the chapter description here
+title       : Numerical solution to Coupled ODEs and Higher Order ODEs description : In this chapter you will look at how to solve (1) coupled 1st order ODEs and (2) higher order ODEs by reformulating the problem as a set of coupled 1st order ODEs.